buildpacks/spec/platform.md

 #### Rebase
 When an updated run image with the same stack ID is available, an updated app image SHOULD be generated from the existing app image config by replacing the run image layers in the existing app image with the layers from the new run image.
 This is referred to as rebasing the app, launch, and launcher layers onto the new run image layers.
-When layers are rebased, any app image metadata referenceing to the original run image MUST be updated to reference to the new run image.
+When layers are rebased, any app image metadata referencing the original run image MUST be updated to reference to the new run image.
 This entire operation is referred to as rebasing the app image.

 Rebasing allows for fast runtime OS-level dependency updates for app images without requiring a rebuild.
 A rebase requires minimal data transfer when the app and run images are colocated on a Docker registry that supports [Cross Repository Blob Mounts](https://docs.docker.com/registry/spec/api/#cross-repository-blob-mount).

+Before an app image is rebased, the platform MUST re-run any stack buildpacks—that were used to build the app image—against the new run-image.
+The rebase process MUST determine which stack buildpacks to run using a provided [`stack-group.toml`](#grouptoml-toml).
+The Buildpack Plan MUST BE stored in a `LABEL` of the app image, which MUST BE serialized back to a `plan.toml` during rebase.
+To each stack buildpack, it will pass the buildpack plan derived from the provided [`plan.toml`](https://github.com/buildpacks/spec/blob/main/platform.md#plantoml-toml).

+Then, the rebase operation can be performed as normal, while including the stack buildpack layers as part of the stack.
+This will be made possible by including the stack buildpack in the run-image, but because the stack buildpack detect phase is not run, the operation does not need access to the application source.

 To rebase an app image a platform MUST execute the `/cnb/lifecycle/rebaser` or perform an equivalent operation.